 All financial reports must be submitted electronically, and institutions must also send a signed copy of final financial reports to the CFI.
 These must be signed by the account administrator and the President or authorized signatory.

-Forms and instructions for financial reports are available in the "CFI online" section of the CFI website (http://www.innovation.ca/en/OurFunds).
-PDF versions are available for reference purposes.
+Instructions for financial reports are available in the "Our funds" section of the CFI website (www.innovation.ca/en/OurFunds).

 6.7.2 Content of financial report

 The financial report includes information on: